johanley/covid-19-canada/data/md/about.md

 If a jurisdiction hasn't updated that day, then it's recorded here as "N" (*not updated*).

-If an obvious error has been made in the reporting, then it's recorded here as "E".

 *Warning:* the *Completed Tests* data is not very consistent:

 - no testing data at all for the CA federal jurisdiction